 Smart speakers come in all manner of shapes and sizes.
 For example, the Bose Portable Smart Speaker features a carrying handle and adorns buttons along the top side of the speaker.
 These control power, Bluetooth pairing, volume up/down, play/pause, mic mute, and “action.”
 All the buttons are concave circles and are indistinguishable from each other.
 The only exception is the power button, which features a small nub.
 While the controls feel pleasing, they may be less suitable for visually impaired users.

 Unlike the Bose Portable Smart Speaker, the Google Nest Audio features three invisible and segmented touch-sensitive panels.
 The outer panels control the volume level, while the center control lets you toggle music playback.
 The speaker also features four centered LEDs, illuminating when you activate Google Assistant, Bluetooth pairing mode, and take calls.
 When muting the microphone, the four LEDs turn amber until you override the command with another function.
-However, while the speaker controls are handy, they are overly sensitive.
+While the speaker controls are handy, they are overly sensitive.
 This can cause accidental volume adjustments and pausing.
 The Google Nest Audio 2 would benefit from less sensitive touch controls.

 Better sub-bass reproduction and room tuning

 The sound quality of portable wireless speakers is constantly improving.
 You also do not have to spend vast quantities of money to receive good-sounding audio.
 Budget Bluetooth speakers, like the Ultimate Ears WONDERBOOM 3, reproduce excellent sound for under $100.
 Unfortunately, some speakers fare better than others.
 Unlike its closest rivals like Amazon, Google’s Nest Audio falls foul of having a quieter output volume.
 It also has substantially quieter sub-bass reproduction compared to other smart home speakers.
-While it may seem an obvious upgrade, I hope the Google Nest Audio 2 will feature improved sound quality and a louder sub-bass output.
+While it may seem an obvious upgrade, I hope the Google Nest Audio 2 will feature improved sound quality and louder sub-bass output.

 Regarding room tuning, the original Nest Audio does this to some extent.
 However, it is less qualified than rival speakers like Sonos’ catalog and the Apple HomePod Mini.
 The speaker’s “Media EQ” is handy for adjusting the output to suit your listening content, while “Ambient IQ” tweaks the output volume based on the amount of background noise.
 However, the lack of feedback control leads to a less-than-ideal listening experience in certain cases.
 Allowing the Google Nest Audio 2 to tune to room acoustics in real time would provide more precise and pleasing music reproduction.